 The roar won’t stop.
 Neither will the humming.
-It starts with my fingers, running all the way through my body, to the amplifiers and out into the sea of faces before me.
-The air was electric; everybody says that, but unless you’ve been on a stage, you don’t really know what that expression means.
+It starts in my fingers, running all the way through my body, to the amplifiers and out into the sea of faces before me.
+The air was electric, buzzing with an energy aching to explode.

-It’s the cheering.
-The cheering.
-It never stopped, that happy roar like the approving screams of a hundred-headed god.
+It’s the cheering, that happy roar like the approving screams of a hundred-headed god.

 Even if the cheering wasn’t for me specifically, it didn’t matter.
 It was for something that I was a part of.
-We all believe in the primacy of the individual, but there is no feeling like connecting with hundreds of others through the only force at humanity’s disposal to do so.
+We all believe in the primacy of the individual, but there is no feeling like connecting with hundreds of others through one of the greatest forces at humanity’s disposal.

 The lights, the movement, the energy, the synergy, it’s more powerful than any drug.
 The best part about it is that it’s free and it’s legal.
 It builds you up and it doesn’t break you down.
-But it doesn’t make it any less addictive.
+But it’s not any less addictive.

-The comedown is harsh, the stink of failure obliterating the memories from that time machine we all carry inside of our heads, one moment of pain obscuring all of those interminable days of magic.
-But that’s human beings for you: we fixate on the negatives as if the positives never happened.
+The comedown is harsh, the stink of failure obliterating the good memories, one moment of pain obscuring those interminable days of magic.
+But that’s how human beings are: we fixate on the negatives as if the positives never happened.